vinhkhuc/JFastText/README.md

 MacOSX 64bit.

 ## Building
-Maven and C++ compiler (g++ on Mac/Linux or cl.exe on Windows) are required to build the Jar package.
+To build the Jar package, C++ compiler (g++ on Mac/Linux or cl.exe on Windows) are required to compile fastText's code.

 ```bash
 git clone --recursive https://github.com/vinhkhuc/JFastText